 Neck pain is the primary symptom of RA in the neck joints.
 Unlike pain from a neck injury, which may improve over time, the symptoms of RA in the neck can be chronic.
 They may worsen when left untreated.
-And even if a person’s symptoms do improve, swelling, stiffness, and inflammation can return.
+And even if a person’s symptoms improve, swelling, stiffness, and inflammation can return.

 Although the severity and type of pain can vary from person to person, it is often reported as dull, throbbing, or aching.
 One myRAteam member said that this pain is constant, writing that their neck hurts “every day and night” but is particularly bad “in the middle of the night.”
-Another member had a similar experience, sharing that the “pain in [their] neck and shoulder will not let up.”
+Another member had a similar experience, sharing that the “pain in their neck and shoulder will not let up.”

-For many people, swelling and stiffness in the neck joints can make it difficult to move the neck from side to side.
+For many people, swelling and stiffness in the neck joints can make it difficult to move their neck from side to side.
 “I feel as though something fell on my head and pushed it into my neck and shoulders.
 It hurts to turn my neck in any direction,” wrote a myRAteam member.

 Aside from the pain, swelling, and stiffness typical of RA, people with RA in the neck can also experience two additional symptoms: radiculopathy and myelopathy.
-Radiculopathy is weakness, numbness, pain, or electrical sensations through an extremity (hand or foot) stemming from pressure on the spinal nerve.
+Radiculopathy is weakness, numbness, pain, or electrical sensations through an extremity (hand or foot) coming from pressure on the spinal nerve.
 Myelopathy, a disease process affecting the spinal cord, develops over time.
 The symptoms of myelopathy can include those seen in radiculopathy, as well as radiculopathy itself.

-Your doctor may recommend a combination of systemic drugs, which treat the underlying disease, and over-the-counter (OTC) or prescription pain relievers.
+Your doctor may recommend a combination of systemic drugs, which treat the underlying disease, and over-the-counter or prescription pain relievers.